DasSkelett/AVC-VersionFileValidator/README.md

 ```

 ## TODO
-* Multistage Dockerfile for testing, if supported by GH Actions
+* Make GitHub use Dockerfile default stage only
+* Better logging output

 ## Notes for myself